M3DV/AlignShift/README.md

 # AlignShift

-AlignShift: Bridging the Gap of Imaging Thickness in 3D Anisotropic Volumes ([arXiv](https://arxiv.org/abs/2005.01969))
+*AlignShift*: Bridging the Gap of Imaging Thickness in 3D Anisotropic Volumes ([arXiv:2005.01969](https://arxiv.org/abs/2005.01969))

+## Key contributions

+* *AlignShift* aims at a **plug-and-play replacement** of standard 3D convolution for 3D medical images, which enables 2D-to-3D pretraining as [ACS Convolutions](https://github.com/M3DV/ACSConv/).
+It converts theoretically any 2D pretrained network into thickness-aware 3D network.
+* *AlignShift*  bridges the performance gap between thin- and thick-slice volumes by a unified framework.
+Remarkably, the *AlignShift*-converted networks behave like 3D for the thin-slice, nevertheless degenerate to 2D for the thick-slice adaptively.
+* Without whistles and bells, we outperform previous state of the art by considerable margins on large-scale DeepLesion benchmark for universal lesion detection.

 ## Code structure